 To back up your virtualization machine (including the OS, application files, user data, and settings) you need a copy of the original folder where the VM is stored.
 Follow the steps below:

 VMware backup has brought about fundamental improvements in the world of data protection such as the benefits of encapsulation and abstraction.
-However, come challenges still exist including how to ensure data consistency as well as addressing the issue of excessive consumption of this technology’s physical resources.
+However, some challenges still exist, including how to ensure data consistency as well as addressing the issue of excessive consumption of this technology’s physical resources.

 It is tempting to think that backing up your server is as easy as backing up the underlying Virtual Machine Disk Format (VMDK) files since VMware encapsulates physical servers into just a handful of these large hard disk image files.

-What’s more, backing up a virtual machine while it is running does not ensure you that all the in-flight activity will be fully accounted for.
-Meaning that you risk data inconsistency and, therefore, inaccurate information at the end, which makes the restoration unsuccessful.
+What’s more, backing up a virtual machine while it is running does not ensure that all the in-flight activity will be fully accounted for.
+This means that you risk data inconsistency, and therefore inaccurate information at the end, making the restoration unsuccessful.